SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

                                  // of the operation is not a valid numeric value
 ```

-When printing the values **&#8734;** and **-&#8734;** the console output may be `?`, because the console in Windows does not work correctly with Unicode and breaks most of the non-standard symbols, letters and special characters.
+When printing the values **&#8734;** and **-&#8734;** the console output may be `?`, because the console in Windows does not work correctly with Unicode and breaks most of the non-standard symbols, letters, and special characters.
 The example above would most probably give the following result:
 ```
 7.5
 ?